 That’s why when it comes to this deadly disease, your focus MUST be on preventing it from the start…

-Purple veggie kept cancer cells from spreading
+Purple veggies kept cancer cells from spreading

 The researchers fed pigs three different diets, supplementing purple-fleshed potatoes for those fed a high-fat diet.
+Apparently, the pig digestive system is more similar to the human digestive system than that of mice.

 The scientists found that the pigs that were served a high-calorie diet supplemented with purple-fleshed potatoes had less colonic mucosal interleukin-6 (IL-6) compared to the other groups.
 IL-6 is a protein that is important in inflammation and linked to the spread and growth of cancer cells.